Skip to contents

 Details

-The azimuth of \(\sigma_{Hmax}\) in the pole of rotation reference system is approximate 0 (or 180), 45, 90, 135 degrees if the stress is sourced by an outward, sinistral, inward, or dextral moving plate boundary, respectively. directions of \(\sigma_{Hmax}\) with respect to the four plate boundary types.
+The theoretical azimuth of \(\sigma_{Hmax}\) in the pole of rotation reference system is 0 (or 180), 45, 90, 135 degrees if the stress is sourced by an outward, sinistral, inward, or dextral moving plate boundary, respectively. directions of \(\sigma_{Hmax}\) with respect to the four plate boundary types.

 References